Solving Disputes through Civil Conciliation?

 • a claim for return of security deposit,

-• a trouble of working conditions,
+• a trouble on working conditions,

 • a trouble of a dismissal of workers,

-• a claim for a retirement allowance,
+• a claim for an unpaid retirement allowance,

-• a claim for wages,
+• a claim for unpaid wages,

 • a claim for wages for overtime ,

-• various kinds of troubles in neighborhood,
+• various kinds of troubles in the neighborhood,

 • harassment in the workplace,